 Where to Sit at Rate Field

 Rate Field’s bowl reads in three levels: 100-level main bowl, 300-level club, 500-level upper deck.
 The single most important first-timer fact is that the upper deck is still steeper than at most parks, even after the 2001-2007 renovation cycle removed the top eight rows.
-Lower box on the third-base side gets shade earliest on day games.
-The right-field corner takes the most sun.
+For shade at a day game, sit back under the upper-deck overhang on any level.
+At night the third-base side shades first, and the right-field corner takes the most sun.
 Premium clubs include the Rate Club behind home plate, the Stadium Club, Scout Seats at field level, and Goose Island in the outfield.
 The Bullpen Sports Bar is the family-workable picnic-table spot under the outfield stands.
 Tickets are cheap during the Sox rebuild, especially weeknight games in April, May, and September.

 Verify before you go: section numbering and premium-club inclusions shift year to year.
 Confirm specifics against the Rate Field seating chart on mlb.com/whitesox within 30 days of your visit.